Veena Music: Albums

 Veena group has released various albums since its inception centered mainly on Rajasthani culture and traditions.
 Its main focus is to bring out the true essence of Rajasthani folk music.
 The albums showcase an amalgam of Rajasthani folk with the contemporary music and is received positively by people in Rajasthan and also other states.
-The main genres of album include romance, devotional, fun & joy, wedding, dance, celebration etc. Veena's album Ghoomar which was released in 4 parts from 2000-2001 was very well received and became the biggest selling Rajasthani album of the year which also promoted the folk dance "Ghoomar" of Rajasthan.
+The main genres of album include romance, devotional, fun & joy, wedding, dance, celebration etc. Veena's album Ghoomar which was released in 4 parts from 2000 to 2001 was very well received and became the biggest selling Rajasthani album of the year which also promoted the folk dance "Ghoomar" of Rajasthan.
 It has also released various Maand albums sung by Allah Jilai Bai.
 Their song "Pallo Latake" from the album of the same name was featured in the Star Plus soap Diya Aur Baati Hum and the song "Mhari Bahu Ae" was featured in Colors soap Balika Vadhu.
 It has also released folk albums sung by Manganiars.
 Following is the list of some most notable albums released by the label.